 Welcome to Con-Ed at Queen's!
 First of all, CONGRATULATIONS!
-You are about to enter one of the best faculties around, in our completely unbiased opinion.
+You are about to become a part of a really wonderful faculty (in our unbiased opinion).
 We pride ourselves on our Queen's spirit and sense of community, and we cannot wait to welcome you in person!

 A Few Quick Facts about Orientation:

 NOTE: If you wish to participate in the Con-Ed Orientation Week, do not pay the Arts and Science Orientation Week fee.
 Our week has a separate fee as we have the opportunity to participate in a number of different events from the general Arts and Science students.